ag88/embtomcatwebdav/src/site/mark-pre/README.md

 option and specify the ip address **0.0.0.0** (*zero.zero.zero.zero*) as the hostname.
 The IP address **0.0.0.0** causes tomcat to listen on *all interfaces* on the host/PC.
-When you start *embtomcatwebdav* with ``-H 0.0.0.0`` (or configure that in the config file as host=0.0.0.0) *embtomcatwebdav* would enumerate the IP address of the interfaces on your host/PC with in the console log like:
+When you start *embtomcatwebdav* with ``-H 0.0.0.0`` (or configure that in the config file as host=0.0.0.0) *embtomcatwebdav* would enumerate the IP address of the interfaces on your host/PC in the console log like:
 ```
 ...
 INFO: note host 0.0.0.0 specified, listening on all interfaces